dustyfingers/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+it is the model of the webpage that JS interacts with

 2. What is an event?
+a thing that happends

 3. What is an event listener?
+a function that is called when a certain thing happens

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? the difference between a nodelist and an array is that an array is a construct in JS, whereas a nodelist is actually part of the browsers API and can be accessed with any language, not limited to JS

 5. What is a component?
+a small reuseable chunk of functionality

 ### Git Set up